elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Symbols can create hidden object properties that cannot be overwritten or accidentally accessed.
-Unique properties like ids can conflict with ids from external libraries.
-A Symbol can act as a hidden property and reduce the likelihood of property conflicts and bugs in our application.
+  <div><strong>Interview Response:</strong> The Symbol object can act as a property safeguard in objects by creating unique symbol keys that cannot be accessed or modified by external code, helping to prevent unintended overwriting or interference.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />